vmc-coding/woinc/README.md

 ## screenshots? screenshots!

-They may be not up to date, but there are some [here](http://83.169.22.26/tmp/woinc/)
+They may not be up to date, but there are some [here](http://83.169.22.26/tmp/woinc/)

-# woinc consists of
+## woinc consists of

 - **libwoinc**: the core library, implementing the communication with the BOINC clients by abstracting it through [commands](https://en.wikipedia.org/wiki/Command_pattern)
 - **libwoincui**: periodic queries and async communication with the clients; supports multiple clients